 What does that mean to you?
 Well if you value the stock based on earning from a line of business that isn’t likely to be around in ten years, you might as well go buy that bottle of expensive shampoo.

 The bottom line here, the intrinsic value of any stock depends on the company’s future, not just it’s present.
 Don’t get trapped!
-Try our swing trade room free.

-My one tip: all “value stocks” are not created equal.
+All “value stocks” are not created equal.
 If the only reason you’re buying a stock is because of low valuation, chances are you’re making a mistake.

 Unless of course, the price is so low that nearly any scenario leads to profits.
 Remember, most cheap stocks are cheap for a reason.